vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/calculating-the-size-of-a-geode-region.md

 ---
 date: 2020-06-24
-description: 'This article describes how to use ObjectGraphSizer to calculate the size of a Region.
+description: This article describes how to use ObjectGraphSizer to calculate the size of a Region.

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby